The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 1. A reason

-Yes, you know what your company is offering – but what is the value to your prospect?
+Yes, you know what your company offers – but what is the value to your prospect?
 Simply having the lure of a new product release or special promotion isn’t enough – prospects want to know what’s in it for them.

 2. A pressing reason